wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-voice-proxy-with-cloud-functions.md

 Ready to take it further?
 Do you have a use case that requires call recording?
 Allow multiple numbers to use the service?
 Accept both speech and DTMF input?

 Have a look at the resources below and think about how you can expand on it.
-Let us know how you get on, and we'd love to hear your ideas!
+Let us know how you get on, and we'd love to hear your thoughts!

 ### Resources